StefanBartl/nvim/docs/NOTES/PersonelPlugins/BINDINGS/Usercmds/filetree.nvim.md

 ## Notes

+- **2026-08-01**: new top-level `:Filetree handles` (no sub-args) — lists neo-tree directory-watcher handles the new `handle_guard` feature is tracking, flagging any pointing at a path that no longer exists (the Windows watcher-leak signature).
+Bumps the ~64/31 counts below by one;
+  `M.command_paths()` picks it up automatically (it walks `TREE` live), no registration-layer change needed.
+Also new: the `template` subcommand's flow reversed — filename prompted before the (now extension-filtered) template picker, `${module}` resolved against the real destination.
 - **`TREE` stays the single source of truth**: composer routes are now *derived* from `TREE` via a small recursive `walk_tree()` converter (called fresh inside `build_routes()` on every `M.setup()`), not